jsnpg/jsnpg/README.md

 # Pull Parsing
 Pull parsing acts like an iterator over the JSON input, returning one item at a time.
-Although slightly slower than SAX parsing it is possible to follow the structure of the input while parsing rather than relying on the conetxt passed from callback to callback.
+Although slightly slower than SAX parsing it is possible to follow the structure of the input while parsing rather than relying on the context passed from callback to callback.

 Create a parser with `jsnpg_parser_new` and call `jsnpg_parse_next` to parse each item in the input.
 The return value from `jsnpg_parse_next` can be tested